A Limp in the Woods (Day 47)

 They said, “we’re back,” just like they promised…

 They say if a couple can survive a long trail together, they’re destined for lasting love.
 No one’s certain who they are--that referenceless pronoun--but they’ve got to be a couple, or a number of them.
 I just hope I can survive the they that is myself.
 Ideally for the rest of this hike.
 And ideally for the rest of my life.
-Otherwise, the rest of my life may not be all that long.

-By midmorning I remained on my own, too far back to sniff anything and too far back not to rehearse my whistling skills.
+By midmorning I remained solo, too far back to sniff anything and too far back not to rehearse my whistling skills.
 A ping pong-ball-sized finch fluttered nervously from the vicinity, while a pair of crows cocked their heads my way, intrigued.
-Or perhaps alarmed.
+Or alarmed.
 Another bright salamander stood in my path, moving slower than even the slowest of hikers (ahem, no comment).
 Its vivid, almost unnatural hue made no sense to me or the world at large; they’ve got to be easy pickings for a myriad of predators.
 Then again, it can only help the hiker avoid that fateful, finishing footstep, as it has with me on numerous instances.

 Animal appearances are so subjective to us bigheaded humans(1).
 At best, the poor creatures are only nebulously self-conscious.
 They don’t even know who they are, let alone how they look, yet we hominids judge their exteriors so ruthlessly.
 (Many humans, like myself, also don’t know who they are, but pay no heed to that for now.)
 A Pug is generally accepted as ugly: pugly.
 A Labrador is thought of as attractive, maybe even--god how I hate this word--cute.
 A penguin (Nature’s clown): harmless.
 A shark: terrifying.
 (Penguins appear terrifying to small fish, I’m sure.)
 A snake: gross.
 A newt: cute.
 And so on.

 Despite 2013 being the Year of the Snake, I’ve only seen two so far, both of whom I granted permission to slither away, after some encouragement.
 (The legless creatures stood their ground.)
 Of the dozens of orange salamanders I’ve seen, I’ve stopped and rescued every one, relocating them to less dangerous domain.
 The path is no place for the apathetic.
-I’m not fearful of snakes, but I’d rather not handle them.
+I’m not frightened of snakes, but I’d rather not handle them.
 Or charm them.
 Yet the snakes posed no threat and were equally as vulnerable to predators.
 They were even as slow-moving as the salamanders, since they’re exothermic, and only recently has it been warm.

-Why this behavior?
-This bias?
-Was I taught to act this way?
-Or was I born like this, frightened of snakes and spiders?
+Why this behavior, this bias?
+Was I taught to act this way, or was I born like this, scared of snakes and spiders?
 An innate archetype?
-Or does man breed fear and ignorance of the animal kingdom?
+Does man breed fear and ignorance of the animal kingdom?
 Did my parents?
 Or are we hardwired to be vigilant with certain appearances and movements?
+Of course I don’t know the answers.
+I just know that when I picked up the salamander and found some ticks crawling up my legs I panicked.
+“You fucks!”
+I yelled, carefully caressing the amphibian while crushing or flicking ticks.

 When chow time knocked (on the revolving door that is my stomach), I’d reached the Pine Swamp Branch Shelter, another lackluster rooftop held in place by four-sided logs, five-sided if you include the outside.
 The surroundings were well assembled by Nature, however.
-Backstreet, Tiny Klutz and Mountain Goat were milling about, sharing smiles and mirth beneath darkening skies.
+Backstreet, Klutz and Goat were milling about, sharing smiles beneath darkening skies.
 Thunderous explosions echoed faintly from a distance.
 They seemed to be growing nearer, but there was no threat yet.
 I took a handful of peanut M&Ms, divided them into an equal number of each color--a pair each of green, blue, yellow, brown, orange and red--then closed my eyes and ingested one at a time.
 The last color left would be spared and saved for a later round of M&M Roulette, increasing that color’s chance of survival.
 The others did not notice, for this is characteristic conduct for those with too much time on their hands (and feet).
 Orange won.

-Mountain Goat enjoying the ride
+Mountain Goat enjoying his third ride

 Then, not even an hour later, as we strode over a sturdy bridge spanning Stony Creek, Miss Nature struck.
 With vengeance.
 The thunder was closing in like a noose, and the firmament was as dark as night, even though it was but 2 or 3pm.
 The rain appeared immediately and fell in sheets.
 And blankets.
 Lightning soon lit up the area, which lit up a match beneath my backside.
 I pressed the panic button and started running up the thousand-foot climb leading to Bailey Gap Shelter, as the others had.
 Only TK refrained, what with the colossal load on her back.